chenpionaar1998/CodeU_Personal/README.md

 # CodeU Example Project

-A chat application is complete and functional example, but it leaves plenty of room for improvement.
+A chat application is complete and functional project, but it leaves plenty of room for improvement.

 ## Step 1: Download Java